"Anything Goes" Coming to Forest City High School

 Anything Goes is a 1934 musical with music and lyrics by the great musical playwright Cole Porter.
 The story concerns madcap antics aboard an ocean liner bound from New York to London.
 Billy Crocker is a stowaway in love with heiress Hope Harcourt, who is engaged to Lord Evelyn Oakleigh.
 Nightclub singer Reno Sweeney and Public Enemy #13, “Moonface” Martin, aid Billy in his quest to try and win Hope.
 The musical introduced such songs as Anything Goes, You’re on Top, and I Get a Kick Out of You.

 Performance times are 7pm each night and feature a large ensemble.
-Gracie Lacklore will play Hope Harcourt, Sarah Hovinga plays REno Sweeney, Ian Bennet plays Billy Crocker and Micaiah Krutsinger plays “Moonface” Martin in the show.
+Gracie Lackore will play Hope Harcourt, Sarah Hovinga plays Reno Sweeney, Ian Bennet plays Billy Crocker and Micaiah Krutsinger plays “Moonface” Martin in the show.